Utility-Scale Land-Based 80-Meter Wind Maps

 In early 2010, the National Renewable Energy Laboratory (NREL) completed a preliminary review and validation of AWS Truepower's 80-m height map estimates for 19 selected states (six Western states, six Midwestern states, and seven Eastern states) based on tower measurements at heights of about 50 m and above from more than 300 locations.
 The results of the validation showed that for most regions of the United States the wind resource estimates were well within 10%, which confirms that these wind resource maps are a valuable tool for wind energy prospecting.

 Estimates of the wind resource potential that would be possible from development of the available windy land areas (after excluding areas unlikely to be developed) are provided in tables and charts.

 Before you plan to install your own wind turbine or wind farm, you must know if the wind resource in your location is adequate.
 From wind resource maps, you can determine if your area of interest should be further explored.
 The average wind speeds indicated on this map are model-derived estimates that may not represent the true wind resource at any given location.
 Small terrain features, vegetation, buildings, and atmospheric effects may cause the wind speed to depart from the map estimates.
 Expert advice or detailed wind resource assessments should be sought when estimating energy production potential.

 Presented at the WINDPOWER 2010 Conference & Exhibition, 23-26 May 2010, Dallas, Texas.

-This postcard is a marketing piece that stakeholders can provide to interested parties; it will guide them to here Wind Powering America's online wind energy resource maps.
+This postcard is a marketing piece that stakeholders can provide to interested parties; it will guide them here to the Stakeholder Engagement and Outreach initiative's online wind energy resource maps.